-Khushab, its meaning is sweet water, is situated at the Jhelum River in Punjab at the distance of 250 km from Lahore, next to Sargodha on Islamabad-Lahore Motorway M-2, on the left from Bhularwan interchange via Bhalwal or from Sial Interchange on Lahore-Sargodha Road, National Highway N60 at the distance of 232 km from Lahore.
+Khushab, meaning sweet water, is situated near the Jhelum River in Punjab at the distance of 250 km from Lahore, next to Sargodha on Islamabad-Lahore Motorway M-2, on the left from Bhularwan interchange via Bhalwal or from Sial Interchange on Lahore-Sargodha Road, National Highway N-60 at the distance of 232 km from Lahore.

-Khushab geographically consists of different types of landscapes with agricultural lowland plains, small hills, beautiful lakes, and part of the Thal desert between the Indus river and the Jhelum river.
+Khushab geographically consists of different types of landscapes with agricultural lowland plains, small range of hills, beautiful lakes, and a part of the Thal desert between the Indus river and the Jhelum river.

 There are three beautiful and charming lakes in Khushab.
 Those are Ochali, Khabbaki and Jahlar.
-There are a lot of Forest reserves in the Khushab district, one of them is Kanhatti Gardens near Khabbaki village, and these are other main attractions of Khushab.
+There is a lot of forest reserves in the Khushab district, one of them is Kanhatti Gardens near Khabbaki village, and these are one of the main attractions of the Khushab district.
 This area of Khushab consisting of lakes and forests is also called Soon Valley.
-The Khabikki Lake is a very beautiful place to visit in the southern Salt Range, it is a one kilometre wide and two-kilometre wide salt-water lake.
+The Khabikki Lake, a salt-water lake, is a very beautiful place to visit in the southern Salt Range, it is a one kilometer wide and having length of two kilometers.
 The Sakaser is the name of the highest mountain in the Salt Range at the altitude of 4946 feet in Soon Valley.